 The next nuclei are part of the lateral group of the reticular formation:

 • There are three teams of cells discovered all through the lateral group of reticular nuclei.
-Two of those cell teams are catecholamine based mostly and have been categorized as noradrenergic cells A1-A7 (excluding A3 in primates) and adrenergic cells C1 and C2.
+Two of those cell teams are catecholamine-based and categorized as noradrenergic cells A1-A7 (excluding A3 in primates) and adrenergic cells C1 and C2.
 The third is cholinergic cells Ch5 and Ch6.

 • The lateral pontine tegmentum is probably the most rostral side of the lateral group of nuclei.
 It’s subdivided into the medial and lateral parabrachial nuclei and the Kölliker-Fuse nucleus.
-The parabrachial nuclei are discovered within the inferior side of the midbrain, adjoining to the superior cerebellar peduncle, and cranial to a different reticular nucleus, often called the parvocellular space (mentioned later).
+The parabrachial nuclei are discovered within the midbrain’s inferior side, adjoining to the superior cerebellar peduncle and cranial to a different reticular nucleus often called the parvocellular space (mentioned later).
 The Kölliker-Fuse nucleus is a ventral continuation of the lateral pontine tegmentum.
-Sensory fibers related to these nuclei are related to the nucleus tractus solitarius and the island of Reil (insula).
+Sensory fibers related to these nuclei are related to the nucleus tractus solitarius and Reil’s island (insula).
 The medial parabrachial and Kölliker-Fuse nuclei additionally include A4, A5, and A7 cells.
 The world has the accountability of regulating cardiovascular, digestive, and respiratory capabilities.

-• The parvocellular reticular space, often known as space reticular parvocellular, is discovered deep to the world of the cuneate tubercle, within the caudal side of the medulla oblongata.
+• The parvocellular reticular space, often known as space reticular parvocellular, is discovered deep to the cuneate tubercle world, within the caudal side of the medulla oblongata.
 Extra precisely, the nucleus lies medial to the spinal sensory nucleus of the trigeminal (CN V) nerve.
-This reticular space accommodates different nuclei, such because the central nucleus of the medulla oblongata (nucleus reticularis dorsalis), the parvocellular nucleus, and the nucleus reticularis ventralis.
+This reticular space accommodates different nuclei, such as the medulla oblongata (nucleus reticularis dorsalis), the parvocellular nucleus, and the nucleus reticularis ventralis.
 These nuclei are believed to affect the reflex exercise of the glossopharyngeal (CN IX), vagus (CN X), spinal accent (CN XI), and hypoglossal (XII) nerves.

 Medial group of nuclei

-Just like the lateral group of reticular nuclei, the medial group of nuclei starts rostrally within the mesencephalic midbrain, deep to the extent of the superior colliculus.
-They then lengthen inferiorly, beneath the extent of the striae medullaris of the fourth ventricle (inferior to the pontomedullary junction).
+Like the lateral group of reticular nuclei, the medial group of nuclei starts rostrally within the mesencephalic midbrain, deep to the superior colliculus’s extent.
+They then lengthen inferiorly, beneath the extent of the fourth ventricle’s striae medullaris (inferior to the pontomedullary junction).
 The nuclei include a combination of each medium and huge neurons; nonetheless, the medium-sized neurons are of a larger preponderance within the area.
 The nuclei of the medial reticular group embody:

 • Trigeminal motor nucleus (posterior view)The medial group of reticular cells then transitions from the magnocellular to the caudal and oral pontine reticular nuclei.
 The important thing distinction between these teams is that the oral pontine reticular nucleus has small and huge cells; however, no big cells, whereas the caudal pontine reticular nucleus has small and huge cells, in addition to big cells.
 Each of the caudal and oral teams of nuclei occupies the area across the motor nucleus of CN V (lateral to the median eminence of the fourth ventricle)

 • The cuneiform and subcuneiform nuclei are the mesencephalic midbrain representations of the reticular formation.
-The latter is located ventral and lateral to the previous, each of that is within the area deep to the corpora quadrigemina.
-The cuneiform nucleus is made up mainly of small cells blended with medium and huge cells, whereas the subcuneiform has the same composition; nonetheless, the cells are much less tightly packed collectively when in comparison with these within the cuneiform nucleus.
+The latter is located ventral and lateral to the previous, each within the area deep to the corpora quadrigemina.
+The cuneiform nucleus is made up mainly of small cells blended with medium and huge cells, whereas the subcuneiform has the same composition; nonetheless, the cells are much less tightly packed collectively than these within the cuneiform nucleus.

 Median group of nuclei

-The dorsal median sulcus that traverses the dorsal spinal wire and continues cranially to divide the brainstem into symmetrical halves additionally serves as a landmark for the placement of the median group of nuclei.
-These nuclei are often known as the raphe nuclei, as they’re discovered deep to the extent of the midline raphe (or the paramedian zone) from the extent of the superior colliculus to the superior two-thirds of the medulla oblongata.
+The dorsal median sulcus that traverses the dorsal spinal wire and continues cranially to divide the brainstem into symmetrical halves also serves as a landmark for the median group placement nuclei.
+These nuclei are often known as the raphe nuclei, as they’re discovered deep to the extent of the midline raphe (or the paramedian zone) from the superior colliculus to the superior two-thirds of the medulla oblongata.
 The raphe nuclei are divided into nine teams of serotoninergic cell clusters B1-B9 (besides B4 cells in primates) that seem nearly steady alongside the tegmentum.

 Image source:- GOOGLE IMAGES